WeblateOrg/weblate/docs/admin/config.rst

 List of scripts which are allowed as post add scripts.
 The script needs to be later enabled in the :ref:`component`.

-Weblate comes with few example hook scripts which you might find useful:

-:file:`examples/hook-update-linguas`
-    Updates LINGUAS file or ALL_LINGUAS in confiugure script.

 .. seealso::

    :ref:`processing`